MichelleDuda/scoops-ice-cream/README.md

 1. Dynamic Resizing of iframe from [Stack Overflow](https://stackoverflow.com/questions/21868789/dynamically-resize-iframe).
 2. The concept for the navbar toggler and the hero-image with cover-text was adapted from the Code Institute Love Running Walkthrough Project.
+3. [TabletoMarkdown.com](https://tabletomarkdown.com/convert-spreadsheet-to-markdown/) was used to convert my additional manual testing table from an excel spreadsheet to markdown.

 ### Acknowledgments